Backing up and restoring Gmail forms part of our cloud service offering. For more on what functionality we support, click here.

 You will receive a message under Notifications > Recent when the recovery completes.

-1. On the home page for the relevant Gmail backup set, click on the ellipsis to expand more options, then click Remove.
+1. On the home page for the relevant Gmail backup set, click on the menu icon to expand more options, then click Remove.

 2. Confirm the deletion by clicking Yes.

-1. On the home page for the relevant Gmail backup set, click on the ellipsis to expand more options, then click Rename.
+1. On the home page for the relevant Gmail backup set, click on the menu icon to expand more options, then click Rename.

 2. Enter the new name for the backup set and click Update.